ent

 ent supports querying entities with their associations (through their edges).
 The associated entities are populated to the Edges field in the returned object.

-Let's give an example hows does the API look like for the following schema:
+Let's give an example of what the API looks like for the following schema:

 er-group-users